-So, this article serves as our best attempt to dispel the myths around receding gums and offer you some support how to best address gum recession to stop its progression in your own mouth.
+So, this article serves as our best attempt to dispel the myths around receding gums and offer you some support on how to best address gum recession to stop its progression in your own mouth.

 Let’s start by laying down some mouth anatomy to help us have a level playing field for this discussion.

 Gum tissue is really nothing more than a layer of skin over bone tissue of the upper jaw (maxilla) and lower jaw (mandible).

 Gum tissue will stay strong and high on the teeth as long as the underlying jaw bone is intact.
 In other words, the only reason gum recession occurs is because the bone that supports the gum tissue has withdrawn.